Which are the best fire pit burners currently on the market?

 Important Note If Using Propane:

-HPC recommends using a minimum size of 3/4 inch lava rock or fire glass which allows for a more efficient flow of propane to the fire media surface, ensuring better combustion and flame performance.
+HPC recommends using a minimum size of 3/4-inch lava rock or fire glass to improve propane’s flow to the fire media surface, ensuring better combustion and flame performance.

 Increasing the size of your lava rock or fire glass or reducing its depth may reduce the ignition flash.